 I’ve always travelled and I’ve always saved up for it but when I decided I wanted to travel for over 4 months in Asia visiting several countries in one longer trip I knew I had to change to make it happen.

 My top tips:

 Open a savings account, set a minimum budget to save each week, I usually save £250 per month for travel.
 I remember saving £5 per week for 2 years, it afforded me an extra holiday to Disneyland in Paris.
 So worth it!

-I used my maternity pay and leave so I had an income and my job to go back to after our 4-month trip.
+I used my maternity pay and leave to have an income and my job to return to after our 4-month trip.

 Who says having kids makes it difficult to travel.